 An important part of my work is fulfilling what I believe is my calling.
 I am a Christian woman, but I am open to working with individuals from all beliefs and backgrounds.
 My faith can play a role in our discussions if you like, or it can simply be mine.
 If you are at a point in life where you are examining spiritual or religious questions, I would be honored to walk along that path with you.

 My husband and I are raising one son.
-This means I struggle with many of the same things you do: seeking balance, self-care, coping in ways that aren't long-term solutions, and maintaining reasonable expectations of myself and others.
+This means I have worked on many of the same things you might be struggling with: seeking balance, self-care, coping in ways that aren't long-term solutions, and maintaining reasonable expectations of myself and others.

 Important Factors for Choosing a Therapist

-If you go to a treatment program, or doctor or other service provider for that matter, and the session you paid for is not focused on you and your goals: Run!
+If you go to a professional and the session you paid for is not focused on you and your goals: Run!
 Your therapy session should not be a storytelling session for the therapist; or their own therapy session for that matter.

 In many ways, having a therapist or treatment provider who is a match for your cultural identity, gender, substance use background, may not be as helpful as you would imagine.
 Just because "they've been where I have been" doesn't mean they experienced it, perceived it, or learned from it in a way that will be helpful or useful to your own goal achievement.
 Too many similarities between a therapist and client may also impair the depth of processing and exploring issues that can be done because one or both assumes they already know the answer.